Queuety

 ] );

-Multiple signals in a workflow
+Multiple signal gates in one workflow

 Queuety::workflow( 'multi_approval' )